A step by step video guide and articulation through the process of injecting your avocado trees.

 For trees aged 3-5 years,a 10% solution is reccomended.

-For trees aged 5-10 years, a 15% solution is reccomended.
+For trees aged 5-10 years, a 15% solution is recommended.

 For trees aged 10+ years, a 15% soultion for healthy trees and a 20% solution for sick trees is reccomended.